MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 1. Browse to the rule by expanding its containing assembly.

-1. In the **Action** column, select the value to open a drop-down list, and choose the required severity from the list.
+1. In the **Action** column, select the value to open a drop-down list, and choose the desired severity from the list.

    ![Rule set file open in editor](media/ruleset-file-in-editor.png)